python-eel/Eel/README.md

 eel.start('hello.html')             # Start (this blocks and enters loop)
 ```

-If we run the Python script (`python hello.py`), then a browser window will open displaying `hello.html`, and we will see:
+If we run the Python script (`python hello.py`), then a browser window will open displaying `hello.html`, and we will see...
 ```
 Hello from Python World!
 Hello from Javascript World!
 ```
-in the terminal, and:
+...in the terminal, and...
 ```
 Hello from Javascript World!
 Hello from Python World!
 ```
-in the browser console (press F12 to open).
-You will notice that in the Python code, the Javascript function is called before the webserver is even started.
-Obviously this is impossible - any calls like this are queued up and then sent once the websocket has been established.
+...in the browser console (press F12 to open).

+You will notice that in the Python code, the Javascript function is called before the browser window is even started - any early calls like this are queued up and then sent once the websocket has been established.

 #### Return values

-While we want to think of our code as comprising a single application, the Python interpreter and the browser window run in separate processes, which can make communicating back and forth between them a bit of a mess, if we always had to explicitly *send* values from one side to the other.
+While we want to think of our code as comprising a single application, the Python interpreter and the browser window run in separate processes.
+This can make communicating back and forth between them a bit of a mess, especially if we always had to explicitly *send* values from one side to the other.

-Eel supports two ways of retrieving *return values* from the other side of the app.
+Eel supports two ways of retrieving *return values* from the other side of the app, which helps keep the code concise.

 ##### Callbacks